dmarx/obsidian_vault/Jacobian.md

 > The Jacobian matrix represents the best linear approximation to a multivariable function near a given point.
 This approximation is crucial in numerical methods, optimization, and solving systems of non-linear equations.

-The Jacobian matrix's role as the best linear approximation to a multivariable function near a given point is central to many areas of mathematics, physics, and engineering, particularly in [[numerical methods]], [[optimization]], and the [[analysis of nonlinear systems]].
+The Jacobian matrix's role as the best linear approximation to a multivariable function near a given point is central to many areas of mathematics, physics, and engineering, particularly in [[numerical methods]], [[Optimization]], and the [[analysis of nonlinear systems]].
 Here’s how it functions in these contexts:

 ### Numerical Methods